Capevace/icloud-photos-backup/README.md

 Both approaches have pros and cons.

 Storing your `.photoslibrary` file directly on the NAS has the advantage that there's not much you'll need to do.
 You can make backups of that file via NAS software to always have a working copy of your library.
 However, having all your media stored in a `.photoslibrary` file makes them hard to access on Windows or Linux devices.
-Additionally, since more latency is intoduced into loading the pictures and videos, iCloud's photo processing tasks (analysing faces, places etc.) will take way longer than if the main library file were to reside on your computer.
+Additionally, since more latency is intoduced into loading the pictures and videos, Photos.app's processing tasks (analysing faces, places etc.) will take way longer than if the main library file were to reside on your computer.

 Copying all your pictures and videos out of your `.photoslibrary` makes them available to you in an easy to use and standardized way (via filesystem).
 But copying out all your media out of your library can be a tedious task, if you want to keep folder and album structures.
 Also, all the analyzed data (faces, places etc.) is gone and not usable with this approach, as you're only saving the raw data.

 This tool takes both approaches and sort of merges them together!
 If you want, you can still store your `.photoslibrary` file on your NAS.
 The library only needs its path to work.
 That means you can simply keep using Photos.app like you used to.
-Instead, the tool will go through your iCloud library and parse out all your folders, albums and other metadata such as faces and places to then generate a small web app in which you can view your pictures.
-You can choose to also have either the default iCloud file structure (e.g. `/2019/08/21/2019-08-21-XXXXX/IMGXXXX.jpg`) or a more filesystem explorer friendly by storing them in folders named after your albums and folders.
+Instead, the tool will go through your photos library and parse out all your folders, albums and other metadata such as faces and places to then generate a small web app in which you can view your pictures.
+You can choose to also have either the default Photos.app file structure (e.g. `/2019/08/21/2019-08-21-XXXXX/IMGXXXX.jpg`) or a more filesystem explorer friendly one by strucuring them in folders named after your albums and folders (e.g. `/Summer 2019/Trip to Sweden/IMGXXXX.jpg`).

+If you don't actively use iCloud this library also enables you to share certain albums on the web!
+You can choose which albums to include in the generated web app, enabling you to share the app with your friends and family.
+I'm planning on making this a lot easier in the future too but I want to build the basics first. :)

 ## Installation